mhaneman/personal_blog_site/content/posts/hugo__getting-started.md

 # Introduction

 Hugo is a static site generator
-Great for Seperation of data and logic
+Great for Websites with a lot of content because of seperation of data and logic
-example: client who wants to update website frequently with minimal costs
+example: client who wants to update website frequently with minimal overhead costs

-## Downsides
+## Hugo has a Client Solution

 While simple to setup, themes tend to have a dawnting amount of complexity If you want to make a simple override to a theme, you need a somewhat deep understanding of hugo, golang hugo themes, and the logic of the theme iteself.